 Investigation and measurement

 It is easy to measure and investigate radon in a home.
-A radon laboratory will help by sending out measurement boxes for radon.
+A radon laboratory will help by sending out measurement detectors for radon.
 You simply hang these from the ceiling in the rooms you want to measure radon in.
 The measurement must go on for a few months.
-Then the radon boxes are sent in to the laboratory for analysis and you get a radon value for each room.
+Then the radon detectors are sent in to the laboratory for analysis and you get a radon value for each room.
 The limit value for radon is currently 300 Bq/m3 in dwellings.
 If it is higher than that, you should carry out some form of radon degasification.